Incorporation Issuance and Renewal

 Duty to Notify College of Name Change, Other Changes in Articles

 Under the Regulated Health Professions Act, corporations are required to notify the College promptly of every change of corporation name and every other change in their articles of incorporation.
-Notice must be in writing and include a certified copy of the certificate of amendment from the Ministry of Government Services.
+Notice must be in writing and include a copy of the certificate of amendment from the Ministry of Government Services.

 Upon amalgamation with another corporation, a medicine professional corporation ceases to exist as an entity separate from the newly amalgamated corporation, and its certificate of authorization may be revoked.